Akshay-Gk/Attach-EFS-to-Auto-Scaling-Group-in-AWS/README.md

 ### Conclusion:
 Overall, what I have done is connected highly scalable EFS to instances in the autoscaling group.

-Note: Please ensure to choose the appropriate settings while creating all the above as per requirement.
+`Note: Please ensure to choose the appropriate settings while creating all the above as per requirement`